-Photo: US cargo plane transporting away Haitians, mostly children, after the earthquake.
+Photo: A US cargo plane transports away Haitians, mostly children, after the earthquake.

 The underside of international adoption

 English | French

 “Native citizens, men, women, girls, and children, let your gaze extend on all parts of this island: look there for your spouses, your husbands, your brothers, your sisters.
 Indeed!
 Look there for your children, your suckling infants, what have they become?… I shudder to say it … the prey of these vultures….” – Jean-Jacques Dessalines